JASPER: A SUMMER TRIP by Indra Chopra for IMPRINT 13. AN ANNUAL ANTHOLOGY OF WOMEN IN PUBLISHING SOCIETY, HONG KONG

 The next day, a clear bright day perfect for ‘ walking’ the minuscule town of timber and brick buildings, refurbished into historical landmarks, including the Post Office along Elm Avenue and Geikie Street, the Jasper Library across from the elementary school that was once a jail and the Jasper Yellowhead Museum & Archives.
 The Museum has a prominent display of Marilyn Monroe posters and pictures taken when the popular American actress had visited Jasper for the shooting of Otto Preminger’s 1954 western, River of No Return.
 Monroe with her effervescent personality and beauty must have revved up the quiet town similar to what the present day bikers were doing riding past on Jasper’s streets oblivious of noise pollution.

 Jasper is an outdoorsy town and we followed the crowd driving to Maligne and Medicine Lakes and Miette Hot Springs about twenty-five minutes south of Jasper.
 Medicine Lake, one of the largest sinking lakes in the Western Hemisphere, because of its underground drainage system and spring fill, was a bit of a disappointment.
 It was more mudflats and scattered pools than extended waters.
 The Aboriginal people considered the natural phenomenon of disappearing water in summer as sinister.
-In comparison the 22-kilometre stretch of Maligne Lake is straight out of an artist’s canvas of dazzling blues and greens.
+In comparison the 22-kilometre stretch of Maligne Lake is straight out of an artist’s canvas of painted in strokes of cyan-esque shades.
 We took the 90-minute Readers Digest-endorsed “best Boat Cruise in Canada” past glacier-studded mountain peaks and Spirit Island at the south end of the lake.

 The island, the face of postcards and pictures, turned out to be a speck of land till you listened to the guide, a college student on a summer job, romanticized about its First Nations’ mythology of being the meeting place for two young lovers from feuding tribes.
 Ultimately they were discovered and the girl’s tribal chief father banned her from returning to the island.
 The jilted lover waited and waited and eventually died on the island leaving his spirit behind.
 The other story weaved around the word “Spirit” referred to the island being used to stash booze during prohibition and was mundane in comparison with the Romeo and Juliet alternative.